 Throughout the week, you can find oyster specials all around the city.
 John Besh’s restaurant Luke in the CBD has a $.50 raw oyster happy hour every day from 4 to 6pm that has become extremely popular among locals and tourists alike.
 The oyster happy hour at Blind Pelican on St. Charles offers $.25 oysters, likely the best price you’ll find in the city.

 Acme Oyster House in the French Quarter often has a line out the door for their raw and cooked Louisiana oysters.
 They are arguably some of the biggest and best in the city, but they come at a price.
-Drago’s too in the CBD has some of the best charbroiled oysters in New Orleans, but they too come at a steeper price.
+Drago’s too in the CBD has some of the best charbroiled oysters in the city, but they too come at a steeper price.
 Quality oysters tend to these days, especially since they have become rarer (but still fine to eat) since the Gulf oil spill.

 Every summer, Oyster Festival celebrates this delectable bivalve in the green space of the U.S. Mint at the edge of the French Quarter and the Mississippi River.
-In 2013, the fest will be held June 1st and 2nd and will bring together some of the best dishes featured throughout the city—like Drago’s famous charbroiled oysters, Borgne’s Oyster Almondine, Royal House’s Oyster Patties with Fried Oyster and Crystal Beurre Blanc, and more—plus live music from some of New Orleans’ finest musicians.
+In 2013, the fest will be held June 1st and 2nd and will bring together some of the best dishes featured throughout the city—like Drago’s famous charbroiled oysters, Borgne’s Oyster Almondine, Royal House’s Oyster Patties with Fried Oyster and Crystal Beurre Blanc, and more—plus live music from some of NOLA’s finest musicians.